 In the 2018/19 year I will be teaching the following modules:

-‘Schopenhauer on the State and Morality’ in S. Shapshay (ed.)
-The Palgrave Schopenhauer Handbook.
+‘Schopenhauer on the State and Morality’.
+In The Palgrave Schopenhauer Handbook edited by Sandra Shapshay.
 Palgrave Macmillan, 2018.

 - Admissions Tutor

 S2.53 (Social Sciences)